-The Division of Aging and Adult Services contracts directly with Community Action Agencies and the Arizona Community Action Association.
+The Division of Community Assistance and Development contracts directly with Community Action Agencies and the Arizona Community Action Association.
 Some of these agencies subcontract with other community agencies within their service area to provide additional services.

 Contact your local Community Action Agency to get help with: